The Floating Uros Islands Of Lake Titicaca, Peru

 The island we do stop at is called Khantawi.
 Stepping off of the boat to be greeted by the island’s women, I’m surprised at how bouncy the floor is.
 It feels like walking on a soft mattress or trampoline.
 After the initial welcoming, we are shown to reed sofas, where we’re given a presentation about how the islands came into existence and what daily life is like for the people that live on them.
 I am fascinated.
 I’m also massively distracted by the realisation that a dead duck is laid just a metre from where we sit, and beside this two young boys furrow holes in the floor and slip fishing lines downwards, in an attempt to capture the evening’s dinner.

-I won’t spoil it for you by explaining about the Uros Islands in-depth, I’ll let you hear about that first-hand on your own trip!
+I won’t spoil it for you by explaining about the floating Uros Islands in-depth, I’ll let you hear about that first-hand on your own trip!
 I will tell you though, that to see the tiny bedrooms and toilets the residents of the islands use is a brilliant experience, despite the fact that it is indeed very much centred around catering for tourists.
 The women have small market stalls selling overpriced textiles and ornaments outside each of their houses, and solar-powered electricity allows them to have TVs in their rooms, which does spoil the effect just a little.

 Despite all the modern conveniences which have inevitably made their way onto the Uros Islands though, visiting such a unique place is a great morning out.
 The families are amazingly friendly and excited for you to be there, and the children are completely adorable!
-When it comes to our time to leave, all seven of us pay ten soles each to ride to a second island in a reed boat, which if you do the maths, over seven days per week, adds up to a lot for the island inhabitants!
+When it comes to our time to leave, all seven of us pay ten soles each to ride to the second island in a reed boat, which if you do the maths, over seven days per week, adds up to a lot for the island inhabitants!

 We depart Khantawi Island to cheerful farewell songs in English, Quechuan and Spanish, and are taken on a short five-minute journey to the other side of the circled islands for a tea and food break.
 This island is solely for tourists as it has nobody actually living on it, and features only toilets, a market, and a small store from which you can buy a passport stamp as a souvenir of visiting Lake Titicaca.